 Also note that regular sunscreen is not permitted.
-The employees at the ticket counter saw us using sunscreen and were very concerned, but we had reef-safe sunscreen.
+The employees at the ticket counter saw us using sunscreen and were very concerned, but we had reef-safe sunscreen (affiliate link).
 I recommend a long sleeve rash guard (so you can reduce your sunscreen use) and reef-safe sunscreen, both of which you can easily find on Amazon.

 You start out in the end of the lagoon, working your way out to the ocean.

 The entrance to the lagoon is very nice with large staircases entering the water.

 There are quite a few fish right away as you enter the lagoon.

 Even from land we could see blue tang, Sargeant Major, trumpet fish, and much more.

 My husband headed into the lagoon with the kids.
 There were times the lagoon was very busy with tour groups (who had entered along other parts of the lagoon), and other times it was quiet.
 We liked that by going on our own, we could spend however long we wanted there.